juancastilla/academic-kickstart/content/authors/admin/_index.md

 # Username (this should match the folder name)
 authors:
-- jccastilla
+- admin

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Lecturer in Environmental and Participatory Systems Modelling
+role: Lecturer </br>(Environmental Modelling and Decision Intelligence)

 # Organizations/Affiliations
 organizations: